 If in your class you find that most of the students are good at math besides a few students then you can’t say your professor doesn’t have a good skills in teaching math.

 And, if you don’t understand your math teacher what he or she is teaching then you can ask for help.
 You can also ask them after the class about any concept or any problem that you find difficult to understand and solve.

 I’m pretty sure they will never say ‘NO’ to you.

-Even you can also take help from your friend who is good at math, and notice him or how he or she takes approaches to solve the question where you got stuck.
+Even you can also take help from your friend who is good at math, and notice how he or she takes approaches to solve the question where you got stuck.

 11. Don’t ignore your mistakes, analyze them